 - May not be linked to widespread ATM network for cash access

 - May lack a long, reliable track record

 While many fintech companies offer a seamless, fast, mobile, and inexpensive banking experience that minimizes paperwork, they may fall short for some.

-And while many online financial services firms have fully staffed customer support centers, some people prefer discussing their matter face-to-face.
-This may be especially important when asking about matters as important as retirement savings, your child’s college fund, or a life insurance policy.
+And while many online financial services firms have fully staffed customer support centers, some people prefer discussing their matters face-to-face.
+This may be especially important when asking about issues as important as retirement savings, your child’s college fund, or a life insurance policy.

 With fintech, most of this is done by yourself, on a screen.
 Plus, many fintech companies are startups or emerging companies with short-term track records.
 The biggest traditional banks are established and well-known.

-Overall, the fintech world may better suit someone ready to fully embrace the digital revolution.
+Overall, the fintech world may better suit someone ready to embrace the digital revolution fully.
 For others, a traditional bank or a combination of both may be the best fit.

 - Fintech is technology that facilitates access to financial services, often at a fraction of the cost of traditional institutions.

 - Fintech companies offer bank accounts, credit cards, loans, insurance, and more—entirely online.